 See in low light

 Low light means anything down to 0.002 Lux – that’s the same conditions as a moonless, clear night.
-Many surveillance cameras built today for low-light performance can deliver usable and high-quality images by applying better optics and advanced sensors.
+Many surveillance cameras built today for low-light performance can deliver usable, high-quality images by applying better optics and advanced sensors.
 To put it simply, the lens used thereby gets as much light as possible onto the image sensor.
 In this way, Hikvision has two options.

 The first is the Hikvision ColorVu cameras, which is ideal for monitoring at a closer range.
 With an F1.0 super aperture and an advanced sensor, these intelligent eyes pull in four times the light of a conventional camera, for daylight-like color images in low-light conditions.
 Should light levels fall to zero, the built-in warm supplemental lighting ensures the camera can still capture vivid color images within up-to 40 meters range.